robertocolella/springboot-maven-demo/docs/index.md

 # SpringBoot Maven

+This app contains source code for a Java ([Spring](https://spring.io)) application that can be built and deployed automatically by the Tanzu Application Platform.
+The app includes a web page created using [Thymeleaf](https://www.thymeleaf.org/) and a basic REST API.
+It also includes Spring Boot Actuators and can be observed with LiveView in the TAP Portal.
 This application was initially created using an Accelerator for Spring Boot applications.

-Its features include:
+Features at a glance:

 * A Spring Boot application using Maven as the build and packaging system
 * Thymeleaf to provide web page templating and a landing page for the site